tqtifnypmb/SelfAttention/README.md

 Then

 `value_1[:, -1]` should be equal to `value_2[:, -1]` if the last row of data is the same in the matrix multiplication on the sequence dimension in the above two cases.
 However, this does not hold true in CoreML.

+# Based on my past experience, I speculate that the possible cause of this problem is:

+The CoreML is not suitable for intermediate calculations.

+If a computation is divided into two parts, with one part completed inside CoreML and the other part completed outside CoreML, the final result is likely to have significant errors.
+It is necessary to ensure that the entire calculation occurs within CoreML.